-Several cases of extracted or missing teeth are shown below.
-Implants are used to fill the empty space left after tooth extraction.
+Several cases of extracted or missing tooth are shown below.
+Dental implant is used to fill the empty space left after tooth extraction.

 After the tooth extraction, the nearby teeth slowly shift towards the empty space to fill the gap left by the extracted tooth.
 This creates small teeth gaps among all remaining teeth.
 Very small particles of food gets stuck in these gaps.
 It causes cavities and decay in those teeth after some time.
 All these effects result in extraction of nearby teeth very soon.

 An extracted tooth can be replaced in 3 ways: